jSwords91/basic-challenger-model/README.md

-# Iris Classifier MLOps Project
+# Iris Classifier MLOps Basic Example

-This project demonstrates best practices in ML engineering using scikit-learn, FastAPI, and Docker.
+This project demonstrates some ML engineering techniques using scikit-learn, FastAPI, and Docker.
 It includes an Iris classifier model with API endpoints for prediction and training, as well as a challenger process for model improvement.

 This is totally artificial, but conveys some key ideas.